What Breast Augmentation Option is Best For You?

 Implants come in silicone and saline options in a range of shapes, sizes and height profiles to create the patient’s desired look in accordance with a doctor’s recommendations.
 The implants can be round or tear-shaped to achieve different aesthetics and come in low or high projection options.
 Following surgery, the recovery period for breast implants is usually up to a couple of weeks, varying between patients.

 Breast augmentation using breast implants requires a precision and artistry, along with medical and surgical expertise, to create compelling results that are symmetrical and aesthetically pleasing.
 The key benefit of this procedure is that the patient has more control over their outcome: significant cup size increases are more achievable with breast implants compared to other options.

-Here at Chelsea Cosmetics, our competitive industry rates start from $12,000 for breast augmentation and we ensure the highest possible quality of work for you.
+Here at Chelsea Cosmetics, our affordable rates start from $12,000 for breast augmentation and we ensure the highest possible quality of work for you.
 Click to learn more about our breast implant procedures.

 A More ‘Natural Option: Fat Transfer Breast Augmentation

 Fat transfer breast augmentation—also known as fat grafting breast augmentation or fat cell breast augmentation—is a procedure that involves transferring fat fat cells from a chosen area of the body to the breasts.
 Some of the key benefits of this procedure over breast implants include the use of liposuction on other body areas to transfer that fat to the breasts, and a more natural-feeling and natural-looking result.